 It is like the old proverb, “It takes a village to raise a web framework.”
-As we explored in the previous post, choosing a framework goes beyond the technical features of a framework and this is certainly true when it comes to the wider community, which includes considerations like licensing, how open the framework is,
+As we explored in the previous post, choosing a framework goes beyond the technical features of a framework and this is certainly true when it comes to the wider community, which includes considerations like licensing, how open the framework is, and where to turn for education and support.
+While each web framework we have been discussing is an open source framework, there is a wide spectrum of what that actually means and how it affects the use and future development of a framework.

 For a web framework to be effective, it should offer you more than just functionality.
 It doesn’t matter how much hard work you put into your application if it breaks when people use it.